ChloeCodesThings/FakeCallWorkshop/README.md

 ![](https://i.imgur.com/i2qeQFm.png)

+If you already have an Azure account, yay!

 ### Create an Azure Function Resource
 For the sake of easy to understand visuals/screenshots for this workshop, we'll be using the [Azure portal](https://azure.microsoft.com/en-us/free/?WT.mc_id=fakecallworkshop-github-chcondon) to create this.
 You can also use [VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code/?WT.mc_id=fakecallworkshop-github-chcondon), the [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli/?WT.mc_id=fakecallworkshop-github-chcondon), etc. With Azure Functions you are given the the ability to code and test Functions locally on your machine without having to deploy to the cloud every single time you want to test (a huge time saver!).